Skip to code content (skip section selection)

 § 11.29 Rabies: Compulsory Vaccination.

 (d) Exemptions.
-Active vaccination against rabies shall not be required for dogs or cats actually confined to the premises of incorporated societies, devoted to the care or hospital treatment of lost, strayed or homeless animals, or confined to the premises of public or private hospitals devoted to the treatment of sick animals, or confined for the purposes of research to the premises of colleges or other educational or research institutions, or for dogs or cats actually confined to the premises of a person, firm or corporation actually engaged in the business of breeding or raising dogs or cats for profit and are so licensed as a class A dealer under the Federal Laboratory Animal Welfare Act or if such vaccination would adversely affect the health of the dog or cat as determined by a duly licensed veterinarian.
+Active vaccination against rabies shall not be required for dogs, horses or cats actually confined to the premises of incorporated societies, devoted to the care or hospital treatment of lost, strayed or homeless animals, or confined to the premises of public or private hospitals devoted to the treatment of sick animals, or confined for the purposes of research to the premises of colleges or other educational or research institutions, or for dogs or cats actually confined to the premises of a person, firm or corporation actually engaged in the business of breeding or raising dogs or cats for profit and are so licensed as a class A dealer under the Federal Laboratory Animal Welfare Act or if such vaccination would adversely affect the health of the animal as determined by a duly licensed veterinarian.